 Under the best of circumstances everyone within DDS agrees on the decision, and it becomes final.
 However, in some cases there is yet another hurdle a claim must pass before a decision is sent out to the individual seeking disability.
 This is known as the "quality control" review.
 If a claim is randomly selected for such a review, it could take many more weeks before it is cleared, sent back to the Social Security office, and ultimately mailed out to the claimant.

-No wonder it takes so long to receive a decision from Social Security!
 And for those whose initial application and first appeal were denied for disability by DDS, there is yet another lengthy wait before a final decision is reached on their claim, provided they file a second appeal, a request for a social security hearing before a federal administrative law judge (ALJ).

 The upside of the disability hearing is that the ALJ can act much more independently than the examiner, without an entire unit looking over his shoulder and second guessing his opinion.
 The downside is that it can take anywhere from 1 to 2 years to get a disability hearing diaried on the judge's calendar, simply because there are currently so many disability cases filed each year (see Speeding up the Request for a Social Security Hearing - Documentation that is needed).